Course details

 Important information

-IMPORTANT NOTICE: This is an ONLINE course with an instructor present during class hours.
-Please log into learn.bcit.ca using your BCIT student email and password on the first day of class.
-You will NOT be able to log into the course before the start date.
-Attendance is mandatory so you are expected to be online and available during course hours.
-Please check course prerequisites before registering.
+2. Please check course prerequisites before registering.
+Students who register for the course without meeting the prerequisite may risk being dropped from the course without notice.
 You can email your test scores/transcript and BCIT student number to PELD@bcit.ca for registration approval.
-The tuition portion of this course is free for Canadian citizens, permanent residents, or people with protected/Convention refugee status; however, all students will still need to pay the ancillary fee (ex. student activity fee, student ID card, etc.).
-BCIT must receive this payment within two business days from the time you register.
+The tuition portion of this course is free for Canadian citizens, permanent residents, or people with protected/Convention refugee status but all students will still need to pay the ancillary, which includes things like student activity fee, student ID card, etc. BCIT must receive this payment within two business days from the time you register.
 You will be dropped from the course if you do not make payment before the deadline.
-There is no class on Feb 20.
+The department cannot guarantee your spot back once you have been dropped for non-payment.
+There are no classes held on Nov 11 & 12.

 Status